PanicAtTheCisco/NationStates-Statistic-Tools/README.md

-## NationStates Statistic Tools
+## NationStates Statistics
-* A collection of tools I made for [NationStates](https://www.nationstates.net/) to keep track of and monitor the statistics of both my nation and that of the nations in my region
+* A WIP tool I made for [NationStates](https://www.nationstates.net/) to keep track of and monitor the statistics of both my nation and that of the nations in my region

 ### nation-regional-rankings.py
 * Returns the current statistic rankings of a single nation in their region